Skip to main content

 Spread Photo

 Our initial meeting is for you to get to know me and pick my brain a little and get some idea whether you would be comfortable working with me.
 If you have an architect or builder that you have been working with, this may be a good time for all of us to get together and review his designs.
 Sometimes I am just given a set of plans and specifications to bid from.
 Other times, you may want more input from me, and you may want me to draw a set of plans for you.
 No doubt you have been thinking about your new kitchen for some time, and I will ask you to share your ideas and insights.
 I will share with you my feedback and offer options and more possibilities.
-Many times, clients have magazine pictures, sometimes many of them.
+Many times, clients have found kitchen photos on Houzz.com, sometimes many of them.
 This is very helpful.
 This way I can get a clear idea of what you have in mind.
 Sometimes, the pictures that you find aren't exactly what you have in mind, but sort of.
-That's OK.
 It's a great place to start the creativity flowing.

 Spread Photo